alloydwhitlock/huey/README.md

 Huey pages require that you specify a `type: pages` and `layout: page` for any page that's standalone (Examples: Contact, About Me).
 This will remove the "date" field from those pages, along with letting you specify an optional Font Awesome icon next to the page title.
 Unlike how Font Awesome icons are used in the configuration, you only need to put the short Font Awesome codes on your page front matter (the metadata at the top of a post).

+Specifying the `menu:nav` and `weight: weight-value`, as seen in the example, will ensure additional pages you create appear in navigation.
+If declared properly, the active page should be darker in the menu.

 Example Layout for Individual Page